The Role of Clinical Pharmacology in New Drug Development

 Invaluable Multidimensional Insight

-Clinical pharmacology teams provide inputs at multiple levels and expertise in different subdisciplines including pharmacometrics (modelling and simulation for QSP, PBPK, popPK); programming; clinical pharmacology; and pharmacokinetics.
+Clinical pharmacology teams provide inputs at multiple levels and expertise in different subdisciplines including pharmacometrics (modeling and simulation for QSP, PBPK, popPK); programming; clinical pharmacology; and pharmacokinetics.
 All these activities need continuous support from individuals with diverse expertise in medical writing, data management, project management, and quality assurance.

 For most small and midsize firms, these skills are rarely available internally, and all or part of the clinical pharmacology program is outsourced.
 Allucent has an experienced team encompassing all the critical subdisciplines of clinical pharmacology.
 We offer critical support during the entire drug development program encompassing project management, regulatory affairs, and quality assurance.
 To learn more about Allucent and how we can support you, please visit our clinical pharmacology page.